The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Methodology

-\textbf{HTTP:} We use the ZGrab 2.0 application layer scanner\footnote{\url{https://github.com/zmap/zgrab2}} to get home pages, headers, and certificates for all the remaining protocols~\cite{zgrab}.
+\textit{4) HTTP:} We use the ZGrab 2.0 \footnote{\url{https://github.com/zmap/zgrab2}} application-layer scanner to get home pages, headers, and certificates for the three remaining protocols (HTTP, HTTPS, and SSH).
 The software initiates a GET request to the potential web server over HTTP.
-In case of a successful connection, there may be an HTTP \texttt{ {Server}} header field with the webserver software version, which we retrieve and examine.
+In case of a successful connection, we look for an HTTP \texttt{Server} header field with the running software version.

-\textbf{HTTPS:} Web servers delivering content over the TLS protocol provide more information about the machine in addition to what we can learn with HTTP.
+\textit{5) HTTPS:} Web servers delivering content over the TLS protocol provide more information about the machine in addition to what we can learn with HTTP.
 The TLS specification~\cite{tls} defines a handshake protocol between the client and the server.
-The server responds to the client request with the \texttt{ {ServerHello}} message.
-The parameters we retrieve are: \texttt{ {cipher\_suite}} and \texttt{ {server\_version}} (the TLS version chosen by the webserver based on what is proposed by the client).
-We also check the \texttt {{Certificate}} message for the returned certificate and \texttt{ {ServerKeyExchange}} message for the actual used \texttt{ {tls\_version}}~\cite{back_door}.
+The server responds to the client request with the \texttt{ {ServerHello}} message \cite{infocom}.
+We retrieve \texttt{ {cipher\_suite}} and \texttt{ {server\_version}} (the TLS version chosen by the webserver based on what is proposed by the client) parameters.
+We also check the \texttt {{Certificate}} message for the returned certificate and \texttt{ {ServerKeyExchange}} message for the \texttt{ {tls\_version}}~\cite{back_door} actually used.

-\textbf{SSH: } Machines open on port 22 provide us with the SSH software version, the server public key fingerprint, and the length of the key~\cite{back_door}.